|01 Dec 2020

 Spot Prizes & Merit Awards

 The event will have two Awards Ceremonies where we will acknowledge some of the excellent performances on the day, as well as giving away thousands of dollars of spot prizes from our sponsors.
-The first ceremony will take place on the main stage at the venue and will include the 42k, 21k, 10k and 5k events.
+The main ceremony will take place on the main stage at the venue and will include the 50k, 42k, 21k, 10k and 5k events.
 The second ceremony will take place later in the day for the 2k Kids’ Dash.
 See the Race Day Schedule for times.

 We have many wonderful spot prizes to give away thanks to our wonderful sponsors.
 The grand prize is a big screen TV.
-Remember – you must be present at the prize giving to claim your prize.
+Remember – you must be present at the prize giving (or have started the 50k or 42k race) to claim your prize.
 Only those who scan their timing tags at the spot prize timing point will be eligible to win a prize.
 The prize draw timing point will be activated approximately 15-20 minutes before the ceremony – listen out for announcements.
 All you have to do is walk across the timing mat with your race number and you will be registered in the draw.
 Easy as!

 Important!
 In the event of inclement weather, we may elect to cancel the Awards Ceremony.
 Listen out for announcements on the PA or check out our Facebook page.
 If this does happen, all prize winners will be announced on our Facebook page and prizes will be couriered out to them.